Multimedia

 MM 271.
 Interactive Storytelling.
 4 Credits.

 Introduces the principles of interactive storytelling for games and other nonlinear media.
 Includes an overview of basic storytelling principles and how they apply to static and dynamic narratives, and hands-on experience with interactive narrative drafting/prototyping tools.
 Analyzes and evaluates user experience and other human factors to engage users.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: MM 112, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 275.
 Music Video Production.
 4 Credits.

 Introduces multi-cam live event recording and post work for music venues.
 Includes multi-cam recording, recording audio and working with mixers and microphones.
 Develops narrative production skills for creating a music video; including scripting, story-boarding, shooting, lighting, and post-production.
-Prerequisites: MM 261 or instructor approval, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: MM 261 or MM 263 or instructor approval, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 278.
 Game Physics.
 4 Credits.